Readiness check first

 Team effort / risk

-Scope-agreed and human-reviewed; no automatic repo mutation, approval, merge, or enforcement
+Human-reviewed; no automatic repo mutation, approval, merge, deploy, repair, or enforcement

 Buyer journey